When it Comes to Branding, Images Just Work

 Kids who haven’t learned to read know to expect a 4-piece chicken nugget dinner when they see a bright yellow “M” on a cherry red background.
 Anyone who’s ever seen a computer knows what it means when they see the silhouette of an apple with a single leaf and a bite taken from the side.
 So, what makes these icons so widely recognizable?
 Did these logos play a part in the success of these companies’ branding campaigns?
 How can you effectively use imagery to build your brand image?

 The two main things that will help you incorporate imagery into your branding strategy are simplicity and intention.
 Let’s start with the latter.

 Determining Purpose is Just the First Step

 Granted, the first step is often the hardest, but once you make it, you have something you didn’t have before: momentum.
-The images you use don’t have to be perfect or even pretty, but they must recall your product, to an almost Pavlovian degree.
+The brand image you use don’t have to be perfect or even pretty, but they must recall your product, to an almost Pavlovian degree.
 Look at the original logos for the two corporate giants: McDonalds and Apple.

 Depending on your generation, you might recognize SpeeDee from the early McDonald’s days, but the image on the right isn’t as widely recognizable – Apple’s original logo.
 The one thing these two logos have in common is that they are no longer used to represent their companies’ brands.